arcy-dev/Coffeeroasters/README.md

-**Coffeeroasters subscription site**
+**Coffeeroasters subscription service page**

-Build a coffee subscription landing page in one day to showcase My technical skill set
+Build a coffee subscription service landing page in one day to showcase My technical skill set
 My logic for JS